Graduate Medical Sciences Policy

 After completing all departmental or program didactic course requirements, PhD candidates must register for fall and spring semesters as a continuing student (tuition charge equivalent to 2 credits) until all remaining degree requirements are complete.
-Registration for the summer terms is described under Section 8.21.
+Full-time status using Certified Full Time will not be required for all PhD candidates.
 Except during summer sessions, PhD candidates’ continuing student status entitles students to officially audit one (1) course per semester, but only with prior approval from the program director and GMS registrar.
 Students may not audit 900-level courses.

 The dates of the official registration period are provided on the Boston University Registrar’s website.
 Late fees are charged to students who do not register or settle their tuition accounts during this official period.
 Students may not register later than one (1) week after the start of classes without written approval from the Associate Provost for GMS.
 Students who are not registered by the deadline will have their financial assistance offers revoked.

 Students enrolled in programs that commence on different dates than the standard semester start date will not be allowed to register later than the end of the first week of the program.